-What does a heat pump condenser do?
+What does a Heat Pump condenser do?

-As mentioned in the article ‘how does a heat pump work’, there are 4 steps to the heat pump’s vapour-compression refrigeration process.
+There are 4 steps to the heat pump’s vapour-compression refrigeration process.
 This process is based on a principle that by changing the states of a refrigerant medium (gas to liquid and vice versa), we can control the movement of heat.

 When the heat pump is running, refrigerant is constantly circulating through these components that cause the state changes:

 Firstly, very cold refrigerant absorbs heat from the air outside through heat exchanger coils.

 Then, the refrigerant passes through a compressor.
 The increase in pressure causes the refrigerant to change state (liquid to gas), which raises the temperature.

 In step three, the heat pump condenser passes through another network of heat exchanger coils, transferring heat from the refrigerant cycle to the water heating circuit (or ‘wet heat distribution system’).
 This heated water then circulates around the radiators and underfloor heating system in your home, giving off heat as it goes.

 In step 4 of the heat pump cycle, the cooled refrigerant passes through an expansion valve.
 The pressure drops, causing the refrigerant to cool and change state (gas to liquid).
 The refrigerant is now ready to begin the process again.

 Where is the Heat Pump condenser?

 This will depend on what type of heat pump you have.
 If you have a monoblock system, the heat pump condenser is found in the fan unit outside.
 If you have a split system – one with an external unit and an internal unit (a ‘hydro unit’ or ‘hydrobox’) – the heat pump condenser will be inside the internal unit.